Cleveland Clinic logo

 Anatomy

-Where is the hyoid bone located?
+Where is it located?

 Your hyoid bone sits at the front of your neck, below your lower jaw and above your thyroid cartilage.
-If you picture your spine, your hyoid bone “floats” in front of your 4th cervical (neck) vertebrae.
+If you picture your spine, your hyoid bone “floats” in front of your fourth cervical (neck) vertebrae.

 Advertisement